fralau/mkdocs-mermaid2-plugin/webdoc/docs/description.md

     </script>
     ```

     The plugin automatically inserts this call.

-=== "Earlier versions"
+=== "All-in-one Library"

     For an earlier version of the Mermaid.js (<10),
-    the plugin uses the traditional call
+    the plugin continues to use the traditional version, which is an **all-in-one file**.

-    from HTML:
+    Those library files are recognizable because they have the `.js` extension.

+    The call in the HTML page is:

     ``` html
     <script src="https://unpkg.com/mermaid@8.8.2/dist/mermaid.min.js">